SEO Blog Post Word Count: Ideal Length for Rankings

 Content Quality Signals

-- Search intent match: Does your content answer what users are looking for?
+- Search intent match: Does your content answer what people are searching for?

-- Comprehensiveness: Do you cover the topic thoroughly?
+- Comprehensiveness: Have you covered the topic thoroughly?

 - E-E-A-T: Experience, Expertise, Authoritativeness, Trustworthiness

-- User experience: Page speed, mobile-friendly, easy navigation
+- User experience: Fast loading, mobile-friendly, easy to navigate

 When Shorter is Better